-- 1. Water stored in Lake Palo Pinto is equal to or less than 6,279 acre-feet or 854 ft.
-MSL (25% of storage capacity) and more than 3,392 acre feet or 849 ft.
-MSL. - 2.
+- 1. Water stored in Lake Palo Pinto is equal to or less than 14,759 acre-feet or 861 ft.
+MSL (56% of storage capacity) and more than 9,099 acre feet or 857 ft.
+MSL (35% of storage capacity). - 2.
 Average daily water consumption reaches 100% of the safe operating capacity of the system for three consecutive days. - 3.
 Average daily water consumption will not enable storage levels to be maintained. - 4.
 System demand exceeds available high service pump capacity. - 5.
-Any mechanical failure of pumping equipment, which will require more than 12 hours to repair if a mild drought is in progress.
+Any mechanical failure of pumping equipment, which will require more than 12 hours to repair if a mild drought is in progress. - 6.
+Water availability from the lake is below normal and may continue to decline and cause moderate concern for both current and future supplies or water supplies have been reduced due to failure of a portion of the water supply system.

 Requirements for termination - Stage II of the Plan may be rescinded when all of the conditions listed as triggering events have ceased to exist for a period of 10 consecutive days.

 Upon termination of Stage II, Stage I becomes operative.
 The City of Mineral Wells will notify its customers and the news media of the termination of Stage II in the same manner as the notification of initiation of Stage I of the Plan.